 Want to go a little deeper?
 Richard Louv is a great champion of Children’s Nature Education and has written some awesome books about building connections between nature and children.
 Two of our favorites are ‘Last Child in the Woods: Saving Our Children From Nature-Deficit Disorder’ and ‘Vitamin N: The Essential Guide to a Nature-Rich Life‘ – a treasure-trove of good suggestions!

-Some of our Favorite Nature Discovery Resources for Kids:
+Five of our Favorite Nature Discovery Resources for Kids:

 Looking for easy, but action-packed solutions for helping kids discover the joy of the outdoors?
 Check out a few of my favorite resources…